KeriWarr/blog/_posts/2017-08-16-catching-a-pirate-ship.md

 > A pirate ship is located on a one-dimensional line.
 At time 0, the ship is at location S. With each time interval, the ship moves V units to the right (if V is negative, the ship is moving left).
 S and V are fixed integers, but they are unknown to you.
 You are to destroy the ship.
 The means by which you can attempt to do that is: at each time interval (starting at time 0), you can choose a location on the line and blindly shoot at it.
 That is, you will ask a question like “Is the ship currently at location 27?” and you will get a yes/no answer.
 Devise an algorithm that will eventually find the ship.

-## Analysis

-This puzzle has a few attributes which are common among puzzles that I consider to be especially well crafted:

-1. It isn't a trick/outside-the-box question.
-That is, the solution does not depend on a particular interpretation of the question.
-There is only one "correct" interpretation of this puzzle, and anyone sharing it ought to do their best to be as clear about it as possible.

-1. It is possible to solve it with just pencil and paper, or even in your head.
-The solution does not rely on executing tedious math, or playing around with a compass and straightedge.

-  - Furthermore, I think that using 'aids' are not likely to be helpful, as the puzzle does not lend itself very well to brute-force attempts at solving it.

-1. The intended answer to this puzzle is self-evident.
-That is, it may be difficult to find the solution, but once you have it, it's comparatively easy to verify that the solution is correct.

-1. The solution to the puzzle can be broken down into a fairly well-defined set of related concepts, which come together to give the solution.

 ## Solution

 **Do not continue reading** if you wish to solve the puzzle for yourself.